clamsproject/mmif/specifications/index.md

 The  JSON schema for MMIF defines the syntactic elements of MMIF which will be explained at length in section 1.
 These specifications often refer to elements from the CLAMS  and LAPPS Vocabularies which define concepts and their ontological relations, see section 2 for notes on those vocabularies.

 Along with the formal specifications and documentation we also provide a reference implementation of MMIF.
-It is developed in the Python programming language and it will be distributed via github (as source code) as well as via the [Python Package Index](https://pypi.org/) (as a Python library).
+It is developed in the Python programming language, and it will be distributed via GitHub (as source code) as well as via the [Python Package Index](https://pypi.org/) (as a Python library).
 The package will function as a software development kit (SDK), that helps users (mostly developers) to easily use various features of MMIF in developing their own applications.

 We use [semantic versioning](https://semver.org/) with the `major.minor.patch` version scheme.
 All formal components (this document, the JSON schema and CLAMS vocabulary) share the same version number, while the SDK shares `major` and `minor` numbers with the specification version.
 See the [versioning notes](versioning) for more information.